Advising and Academic Success

 Office of Undergraduate Academic Advising (UAA)

 UAA Advisors are professional, generalist advisors who serve as first-year advisors to incoming first-year and transfer students.
-Additionally, though students receive primary advisement from assigned faculty or staff within their academic departments, UAA provides supplemental advising and graduation planning support to all current undergraduate students.
+Additionally, though students receive primary advisement from assigned faculty or staff within their academic departments, UAA advisors provide supplemental advising and graduation planning support to all undergraduate students.
 Students who need assistance with major exploration are also encouraged to visit UAA to receive guidance on academic major options as well as the change-of-major process.
 For additional information, please visit nyit.edu/advising.

 Peer Advisors (PAs) are undergraduate upperclassmen who work under the supervision of UAA and provide support to undergraduate students in matters related to advisement and registration.
 Peer Advisors assist with the explanation of degree requirements, planning of future coursework, and navigation of online tools such as the Student Service HUB, schedule planning tools, and online registration.
 Peer Advisors also assist students with adjusting to university life by helping them become familiar with the policies and procedures outlined in the course catalog and student handbooks.
 For additional information, please visit nyit.edu/advising/peer_advising.